-b.
+c.
 Calling of Auctions

-Auctions are called by Resolution of the General Secretariat of the Treasury and International Finance, specifying the following details:
+Auctions are called by Resolution of the General Secretariat of the Treasury and Financial Policy, specifying the following details:

-- Issue and redemption dates of the Debt securities in question; - Date and latest time for lodging bids with the Bank of Spain; - Allocation date; - Settlement date; - Date and latest time for payment of the securities allocated; - Nominal amount offered (discretionary); - Minimum nominal amount of bids (where appropriate); - The possibility (or otherwise) of submitting non competitive bids; - Annual nominal interest rate and coupon payment dates (in the case of Bonos and Obligaciones); - The 'special' nature of the auction (where appropriate); - Any additional conditions applying.
+- Issue and redemption dates of the corresponding Debt securities; - Date and latest time for lodging bids with the Bank of Spain; - Allocation date; - Settlement date: - Date and latest time for payment of the securities allocated; - Nominal amount offered (discretionary); - Minimum nominal amount of bids (where appropriate); - The possibility (or otherwise) of submitting non competitive bids; - Annual nominal interest rate and coupon payment dates (in the case of Bonos and Obligaciones); - The 'special' nature of the auction (where appropriate); - Any additional conditions applying.

-In Bonos and Obligaciones auctions, the technique used is aggregation, or issuance by tranche, whereby the issue of a determined security is kept open over several consecutive auctions.
+In Bonos and Obligaciones auctions, the technique used is aggregation, or issuance by tranche, whereby the issue of a determined security is kept open over several consecutive auctions (three at least).
 The securities allocated at such auctions are fungible, by virtue of sharing the same nominal coupon and the same interest payment and redemption dates.
+When the total nominal amount issued reaches a certain level of liquidity that is considered sufficient, the corresponding reference is closed and a new benchmark is issued

 Also in the case of Bonos and Obligaciones, a series of placement objectives are set for auctions in consultation with Primary Dealers, thereby helping to stabilise financing flows.
-These objectives are set on the Monday prior to each auction.
-Objectives refer both to the amount targeted and the maximum amount to be issued.
+These objectives are set prior to each auction, on T-2 for Wednesday auctions and T-3 for those held on Thursdays.
+Objectives refer both to the amount targeted and the maximum amount to be issued and are binding as regards first-round issues.
+Minimum issue amounts are also set, currently €180 million for 3- and 5-year Bonos, and €90 million for 15- and 30-year Obligaciones.

-c.
+d.
 Presentation of Bids